 A module's readings and lecture videos will be posted a week in advance if not earlier.
-Starting week two, there will be a reflection question each week about the lecture videos and readings.
-You are required to write a short writing reflection responding to these questions for ten weeks of your choice (so you get to skip five without penalty, or the lowest five scores will be dropped).
-You are required to submit the reflection by the end of the Wednesday of that week.
+Starting week 2, there will be a reflection question each week (wxcept weeks 9 and 16) about the lecture videos and readings.
+You are required to write a short writing reflection responding to these questions for 10 weeks of your choice (so you get to skip 3 without penalty, or the lowest 3 scores will be dropped).
+You are required to submit the reflection by the end of the Thursday of that week.
 There will be a question posted to guide your reflection on the course materials for each week within the "Assignments" tab in the course menu on the left-side of Canvas; this is also where you will submit your reflection.

-Since you are allowed to skip five reflections without penalty, late submissions of a reflection will generally only be allowed after you have missed five due dates, only due to extreme extenuating circumstances, only at the discretion of the professor, and may receive only partial credit.
+Since you are allowed to skip 3 reflections without penalty, late submissions of a reflection will generally only be allowed after you have missed five due dates, only due to extreme extenuating circumstances, only at the discretion of the professor, and may receive only partial credit.

-Your reflection should be a full page in length, Times New Roman 12-point font, doublespaced (you can carry over into a second page, but don't go beyond that).
+Your reflection should be a full page in length, Times New Roman 12-point font, double-spaced (you can carry over into a second page, but don't go beyond that).
 Quoted material should have page number in parenthesis, otherwise just mention the book or lecture the material is from.